5 Ways to Celebrate Grandparents Day

 We are a mobile society, moving around the country—even the world—with ease.
 Long gone are the days when families lived in close proximity and grandparents contributed greatly to the raising of younger generations.
 Preserving important family bonds is more difficult than ever.

 This was probably what the U.S. Congress had in mind when they passed legislation in 1978 proclaiming the first Sunday after Labor Day as National Grandparents Day.
 Its stated purpose was “to honor grandparents and help children become aware of the strength, information, and guidance older people can offer."
-This year, National Grandparents Day also falls on the National Day of Encouragement, which couldn't be more fitting.
+This year, National Grandparents Day falls on September 8th.
 If you’ve been looking for ways to make Grandparents Day fun and meaningful for your children and your parents, consider these suggestions:

 1. Create Grandparents Day Traditions.
 Along with your children, come up with a few special elements you can add to the celebration each year.
 These should take into consideration the grandparents’ increasing age.
 This might mean sharing a dinner featuring a special dish, sitting for a three or even four-generation picture, or a collectible gift.